Discover How Developers Are Gaining Influence on Technology Purchases

 • Developers love to try before they buy.
 They test out multiple solutions for free, providing valuable insight to those making big-ticket purchasing decisions.

 Large corporations are embracing the developer community, and so can you.
-According to research firm, IDC, 64 percent of global 2000 businesses have designed platforms for developer engagement both inside and outside their organizations.
+According to research firm, IDC, 64% of global 2000 businesses have designed platforms for developer engagement both inside and outside their organizations.
 They are proactively building communities of developers, users, customers, and partners that can collaborate on projects that offer a common interest, with an eye toward selling to these audiences.

 But you don’t have to be a Fortune 2000 business to engage developers.
-With over 14 million registered users, Stack Overflow can help you create your own community of developers.
+With millions of developers and technologists visiting each month, Stack Overflow is where you can meet this audience where they already are.
 According to our 2023 Developer Survey, more than 64% of the respondents said that they visit developer communities like Stack Overflow and almost 34% read ratings or reviews on third-party sites.
 These are exactly the developer-decision makers that you want to reach.

 Corporations of all sizes are taking notice of the skills and talent that developers bring to the table.
 Those that can reach and influence developers with useful tools and solutions are well-positioned for success.